markus3456/youtube-api/README.md

 **Extract**

-The Program is using googleapi-urls to scrap data from youtube and saves it as a json file, API-Key Provided output is a jsonfile with information about videos including sats such as view count, likes, comments
+The Program is using googleapi-urls to scrap data from youtube and saves it as a json file with the API-Key provided. output is a jsonfile with information about videos including sats such as view count, likes, comments

 **Transform**

-Data is transformed from json to pandas DataFrame with the relevant information filtered data is transformed to .csv
+Data is transformed from json to pandas DataFrame with the relevant filtered information data is transformed to .csv

 **load**